olegkrivtsov/using-zf3-book-samples/README.md

 PHP Website Examples for The "Using Zend Framework 3" Book
 ==========================================================

-This project contains several websites that go with my book, [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book).
+This project contains several websites that go with my free and open-source book, [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book).

 It may be difficult for a novice to write code without mistakes.
 If you are reading the book and can not understand why your code does not work, you can download and install a complete website from this project.
 You even can use the samples as a base for your own sites.